powerpuff-girls-fec/fec/README.md

 **Benjamin Cope**\
 *Product Overview*\
-Files Responsible for can be found in:\
+Files Responsible for this component can be found in:\
 --client/src/components/productOverview

 <br>

 **Sean Trinh**\
 *Questions and Answers*\
-Files Responsible for can be found in:\
+Files Responsible for this component can be found in:\
 --client/src/components/questionsAndAnswers

 <br>

 **Zynh Ludwig**\
 *Ratings and Reviews*\
-Files Responsible for can be found in:\
+Files Responsible for this component can be found in:\
 --client/src/components/reviews

 <br>